Mykola-CI/forward-stock-plan/README.md

 ![constants.py](documentation/pep8/constants.png)

 WARNING!
-I confirm that all my .py files contain last empty line, which might not be rendered or observed on GitHub
+I confirm that all my .py files contain last empty line, whereas on GitHub empty lines at the bottom of files are not rendered and cannot be observed.

 ### Manual Testing
 I performed the following tests.
 All passed with expected result.